xianms/neutron-vpnaas/doc/specs/vpn-ovn.rst

 +++++++++++++++++

 An new VPN external gateway table will be added in VPN database to store the VPN public IP address.
-And relationship is created also between this tables and router table.
 This table will be defined as below:

 .. code-block:: python

-    class VPNEXTGWInfo(model_base.BASEV2):
+    class VPNExtGW(model_base.BASEV2, models_v2.HasId, model_base.HasProject):
         __tablename__ = 'vpn_ext_gws'
-        router_id = sa.Column(
+        router_id = sa.Column(sa.String(36), sa.ForeignKey('routers.id'),
-            sa.String(36),
-            sa.ForeignKey('routers.id', ondelete="CASCADE"),
-            primary_key=True)
+                              nullable=False)
         port_id = sa.Column(
             sa.String(36),
             sa.ForeignKey('ports.id', ondelete="CASCADE"),
             primary_key=True)
-        port = orm.relationship(models_v2.Port, lazy='joined')
+        port = orm.relationship(models_v2.Port)
-        router = orm.relationship(l3_db.Router,
+        router = orm.relationship(l3_db.Router)
-                                  backref=orm.backref(VPN_GW,
-                                                      uselist=False,
-                                                      lazy='joined',
-                                                      cascade='delete'))

-No other modifications to the existing tables are required (Need more discussion for compatibility).
+No other modifications to the existing tables are required.

 REST API and CLI Impact
 +++++++++++++++++++++++

-All VPN APIs will be kept same as current implementation.
-But as mentioned as above, the router resource API will be extended to configure the VPN public IP address.
+All existing VPN APIs will be kept same as current implementation.
+But as mentioned as above, a new API will be added to configure VPN gateway public IP address.
 And the according CLI will be added also.

 New configuration option